-- Sprains and strains of a ligament (e.g. sport’s injuries)
+- Sprains of a ligament (e.g. sports injuries)

 Six tips for joint pain relief

-When your joints are aching, here’s some tips that might bring you relief:
+When your joints are aching, here are some tips that might bring you relief:

-Keep healthy: eat healthy foods and try to maintain a healthy weight to reduce stress to your joints.
+- Keep healthy: try to maintain a healthy weight to reduce stress on your joints.

-Stay active: regular, appropriate exercise, as well as stretching and strengthening exercises can help with joint pain relief.
+- Stay active: regular, appropriate exercise, as well as stretching and strengthening exercises can help with joint pain caused by conditions like osteoarthritis.
 Speak to your physiotherapist if you’re unsure what exercises you should do.

-Control the pain: taking a simple pain reliever like Nurofen can provide temporary relief from joint pain and inflammation.
-If you’re over 65 years, taking other medicines, pregnant or breastfeeding, seek advice from your healthcare professional before taking Nurofen.
+- Control the pain: taking a simple pain reliever like Nurofen can provide temporary relief from joint pain and inflammation.
+If you’re over 65 years, taking other medicines, have other medical conditions, or are pregnant, seek advice from your healthcare professional before taking Nurofen.